© 2018 - International Centre for Investigative Reporting

 “We teach in English, but we also explain to them in Igbo because that is the language they understand,” says Elizabeth Okpara, Headmistress of Central School, Amucha, Njaba in Imo State.

 Theresa Eze, Headmistress of Government Primary School, Afikpo in Ebonyi State, also told the ICIR that the pupils are taught mainly in English.

-“It is wrong to teach in English,” says Abba Haladu, Executive Secretary of National Commission for Mass Literacy, Adult Education, and Non-Formal Education.
-“The policy is clear that children should be taught in their local languages in the early years of their education.”
+Abba Haladu, Executive Secretary of National Commission for Mass Literacy, Adult Education, and Non-Formal Education talks about the ignorance of the teachers.
+“It is wrong to teach in English,” he says “The policy is clear that children should be taught in their local languages in the early years of their education.”

 Haladu says the relevant quality control agencies in the federal and state governments should step in to ensure that the policy on the medium of instruction is fully adhered to by the schools.

 “A lot of teachers don’t even understand the policy, and they feel that teaching in local language does not have as many benefits as English,” says Swadchet Sankey, Unicef’s early childhood education specialist.

 Sankey says the ideal approach is to teach children in their home language in the early years and introduce a second language when they have become literate in their first language.
 “Code-switching is not bad,” says Sankey “But the ideal practice is to focus on one language and immerse them in that early years – and that language should be their first language.”